Pointe-au-Chien Indian Tribe

 Pointe-au-Chien Indian Tribe is a state-recognized tribe and nonprofit organization in Louisiana.
 It is headquartered in Montegut, Louisiana.
 It is active in Terrebonne and Lafourche Parishes.

 Pointe-au-Chien Indian Tribe (PACIT) identify as descendants of the Acolapissa, Atakapa, Biloxi, Chitimacha, and Choctaw peoples.
 The organization formerly identified as descending from the Houma people since at least 1907 to 1993.

 The group has approximately 800 members.

 History

-The Pointe-au-Chien Indian Tribe and the Bayou Lafourche Band of Biloxi-Chitimacha Confederation of Muskogees broke away from the United Houma Nation in the 1990s.
+The Pointe-au-Chien Indian Tribe and the Biloxi-Chitimacha Confederation of Muskogees broke away from the United Houma Nation in the 1990s.
 All three are state-recognized tribes today in Louisiana.

 Nonprofit organization

 The Pointe Au Chien Indian Tribe organized as a 501(c)(3) nonprofit organization based in Montegut, Louisiana.
 Its tax-exempt status was temporarily revoked in 2023 but has been restored by 2024.

 Its principal officer is Melissa Verdin.
 Its total assets were $517,288 in 2024.